Do you need a lock picking vise?

 In addition to providing ourselves with a new challenge, we can get a ton of pretty cool benefits from throwing our lock into a vise, and it is always nice to have that extra hand!

-Remember that you don't need a lock picking vise when first starting, and it's far better to spend that money on new and more challenging locks.
+Remember that you don't need a lock picking stand when first starting, and it's far better to spend that money on new and more challenging locks.

 However, when you begin picking more complicated locks and know that you're in this hobby for the long haul, a vise is a critical piece of equipment that will help you take your skills to the next level!

 I hope this little guide cleared up any questions you may have had about using and buying vises for lock picking.
 If you would like to learn more about lock picking, check out my Academy for more free guides.